mnit-rtmc/iris/docs/dms.md

 ## Composing Messages

 When a DMS is selected, the current message is displayed along with location information.
-A series of _Sign Text_ selectors is populated with messages from the message library, one for each line.
-Also, a [quick message] selector is populated with messages for sign groups containing the DMS.
+A [message pattern] selector is populated with messages for sign groups containing the DMS.
+When a pattern is selected, a series of _Sign Text_ selectors is populated with messages from the message library, one for each line of the pattern.

 [beacon]: beacons.html